 Opportunities and hurdles for job applicants

 Recruiters have access to blogs by the score.
 We're turning the tables here.
 The following article focuses entirely on you, the job applicant.
 Do you wonder why a single job interview often isn't enough any more, why you're suddenly being invited to video interviews or why you're receiving automated emails?
-We explain the reasons and, above all, the opportunities offered by digitalisation in recruiting.
+We explain the reasons and, above all, the opportunities offered by digitisation in recruiting.

 Gather information about the company, adapt your CV, write your covering letter, answer knock-out questions, submit a video, complete an assessment – when you're job hunting, you spend a great deal of time and reveal a lot about yourself before you ever have your first personal contact with a company.
 It's hardly surprising that not all applicants appreciate modern recruiting.
 Because, at first glance, it's a lot of work for the candidate.
 At the same time, it throws up critical questions, such as whether anyone will actually read the application.